Beach-Walk/ImgScrape/README.md

     - https://chromedriver.chromium.org/
      - Be sure your downloaded driver is the same version as the regular chrome browser you have installed. you can check chrome version by going to help>about chrome
-    - Unzip and place .exe in drivers/chrome
+    - Unzip and place .exe in the folder: drivers/chrome

   ## To Do
   - Add more driver support